-- 38. The third training cycle as a further development of the OSI training programme builds upon the two previous training cycles.
-Its basic model originates in the long range plan for the OSI training and exercise programme (CTBT/PTS/INF.475) and draws on the evaluations, recommendations, lessons and experience from the first and second training cycles leading up to the IFE in 2014 as well as from the IFE itself. - 39.
-WGB agreed with the proposed training cycle and its implementation at its Forty-Sixth Session.
-Subsequently, the PTS circulated a note verbale calling upon all States Signatories to nominate suitable candidates for participation in the third OSI training cycle for surrogate inspectors through their Permanent Missions, in accordance with the announcement which included a description of requirements and qualifications. - 40.
-The cycle commenced in October 2016.
-To date, the introductory block has been completed.
-It comprised three courses: the Introductory Course (core inspection skills), the Health Safety and Security Course and the In-field Operations Support Course (logistics and sustainment of an inspection team in the field).
-The advanced component of the cycle started in October 2018 and will continue until the end of 2019.
+37. The third training cycle as a further development of the OSI training programme builds upon the two previous training cycles.
+Its basic model originates in the long range plan for the OSI training and exercise programme (CTBT/PTS/INF.475) and draws on the evaluations, recommendations, lessons and experience from the first and second training cycles leading up to the integrated field exercise in 2014 as well as from the integrated field exercise itself.

+- 38. WGB agreed with the proposed training cycle and its implementation at its Forty-Sixth Session.
+Subsequently, the PTS circulated a note verbale calling upon all States Signatories to nominate suitable candidates for participation in the third OSI training cycle for surrogate inspectors through their Permanent Missions, in accordance with the announcement which included a description of requirements and qualifications. - 39.
+The cycle commenced in October 2016 and finally concluded after some COVID-19 related delays in May 2021.
+The training curricula were to be validated in 2020 as part of a series of two field exercises, however, these were unable to take place due to the COVID-19 pandemic.
+An expert meeting to review the training cycle outcomes will be held virtually on 21-25 June 2021.
-Technology, Support and Training Centre, incorporating an Equipment Storage and Maintenance Facility

-- 41. In 2015, the PTS signed an agreement to lease premises of the Austrian Institute of Technology in Seibersdorf, Austria, as a temporary storage area (TSA) to house PTS equipment after the closure of the Equipment Storage and Maintenance Facility (ESMF) in Guntramsdorf, Austria.
-Full access to the TSA was granted on 15 December 2015, and the lease ran until 31 January 2019, at which time the TSA was vacated as the new ESMF opened.
-The ESMF is a component of the PTS-wide TeST Centre, and will be used by all the technical divisions to further develop and enhance the verification regime. - 42.
-At its Forty-Seventh Session, the Commission decided to fund the construction of a new Centre from its 2014 cash surplus balance, with the remainder of the funding to be provided through the Regular Budget.

-ANNOUNCED NUCLEAR TEST BY THE DEMOCRATIC PEOPLE'S REPUBLIC OF KOREA IN SEPTEMBER 2017
+SIX ANNOUNCED NUCLEAR TESTS BY THE DEMOCRATIC PEOPLE'S REPUBLIC OF KOREA

-- 43. With a body wave magnitude of 6.1 the announced nuclear test by the Democratic People's Republic of Korea on 3 September 2017 was significantly larger than any of the previous five tests. - 44.
-The performance of the verification system was timely and effective and proved the value of the investment made in its establishment.

-- 45. In addition, several aftershocks were recorded.
-The first had a body wave magnitude of 4.1 and occurred 8.5 minutes after the nuclear test.
-The aftershock activity in the area of the test site continued throughout 2017 and 2018. - 46.
-The announced test was detected by the IMS facilities and the data were shared with States Signatories in near real time.
+- 40. The accuracy of the location identified by the IDC based on primary and auxiliary seismic stations of the IMS depends on the number of detections contributing to it.
+For the nuclear tests announced by the Democratic People's Republic of Korea , this number increased from 22 for the DPRK-1, conducted on 12 October 2006 with mb (IDC)=4.08, to 189 stations for the DPRK-6, conducted on 3 September 2017 with mb (IDC)=6.07.
+This increase is due to both a larger number of certified stations in 2017 and to the higher magnitude of the DPRK-6 test.
+Correspondingly, the confidence ellipse area decreases from 880 square kilometres for DPRK-1 to 109 square kilometres for DPRK-6. - 41.
+The aftershock sequence of the Democratic People's Republic of Korea tests has unusual properties for underground explosions with body wave magnitude 5 to 6.
+The most recent aftershocks were detected by IMS stations in July 2021. - 42.
+The performance of the verification system was timely and effective and proved the value of the investment made in its establishment. - 43.
+The announced tests were detected by the IMS facilities and the data were shared with States Signatories in near real time.
 The States Signatories received the reviewed data products within the defined time lines.
-The Commission also held briefings to discuss the findings of the verification system. - 47.
-The response of the IMS and the IDC to the test established that their capabilities are nearing full maturity.
-In addition, the tests underlined the significance of the OSI mechanism as a complementary element of the verification regime and the need for constant testing and validation of the regime. - 48.
+The Commission also held briefings to discuss the findings of the verification system. - 44.
+The response of the IMS and the IDC to the announced tests established that their capabilities are nearing full maturity.
+In addition, the tests underlined the significance of the OSI mechanism as a complementary element of the verification regime and the need for constant testing and validation of the regime. - 45.
 The international reaction to the announced tests was swift and strong.
 Many countries condemned the nuclear tests and considered such actions to seriously threaten international peace and security.
 They called on the Democratic People's Republic of Korea to cease any further tests and to immediately sign and ratify the Treaty.